Ahmad Babba Kaita: Background

 Kaita was born on 9 August 1968, and is of Hausa and Fulani origin.
 He did his primary education at Sada Primary School in Kankia between 1974 and 1980.
 He did his Qur'anic recitation from his father, and later attended his secondary education in Kufena College Wusasa Zaria Kaduna State between 1980 and 1985.
-He obtained his BSc in sociology from Bayero University Kano in 1992 and thereafter participate his national youth service corp in Port Harcourt in 1994 and 1995.
+He obtained his BSc in sociology from Bayero University Kano in 1992 and thereafter participated in his national youth service corp in Port Harcourt in 1994 and 1995.
 After his service Kaita worked for Splendid International Limited, one of the Nigerian oil and gas companies, for 15 years where he rose to the position of managing director.
 He also worked for Everglades Agencies Limited before joining partisan politics.

 Early political career

-Babba Kaita passion for his people motivated him to contest election in 2011 to the House of Representatives to represent the people of Kankia, Ingawa, Kusada federal constituency of Katsina State which he won.
+Babba Kaita's passion for his people motivated him to participate in the election in 2011 to the House of Representatives to represent the people of Kankia, Ingawa, Kusada federal constituency of Katsina State which he won.
 He was elected on the platform of Congress for Progressive Change (C.P.C.) which later merged with other parties to form All Progressives Congress (A.P.C.) in 2014.
-He was re-elected in 2015 under the platform of (A.P.C.) he sponsored several bills in the House among which are Terrorism act (amendment) bill 2016 Small and medium scale enterprises development agency act (amendment) bill 2016 and other bills.
-He also serve as chairman house committee on housing and also chairman house committee on defense.
+He was re-elected in 2015 under the platform of (A.P.C.) he sponsored several bills in the House, some notable examples including the Terrorism Act (Amendment) in 2016, the Small And Medium Scale Enterprises Development Agency Act (amendment) bill in 2016, and other bills.
+He also served as Chairman of the House Committee on Housing as well as Chairman of the House Committee on Defense.